flatrick/XWiki-setup/Debian/Ubuntu-Bionic_Beaver.18.04.md

 /opt/tomcat/webapps/xwiki/
 ```

 When this is done and you can visit any of the Tomcat pages ( http://SERVER:8080/manager/ http://SERVER:8080/host-manager/ ) it should have finished deploying/unpacking our .war-file, and thus it's time to remove the .war-file
+First we'll need to stop Tomcat so it doesn't remove the deployed application when the .war-file is removed, then we can run this:
 ```sh
 sudo rm -rf /opt/tomcat/webapps/xwiki.war
 ```